swseighman/WLS-GraalVM-Performance/README.md

 ![](images/Screenshot-1.png)

-Run the performance tests from the project directory:
+Run the performance tests from the project directory.
+Execute the script several times to warm-up the VM:

 ```